Peer Pressure In Childhood: What Can Parents Do To Help?

 Most people will face peer pressure at some stage in their life – the expectation put on them to behave in a certain way or else face negative consequences (teasing, exclusion or worse).
 I think it’s fair to say that most people who experience it will have first come across it in childhood, where peer pressure is rife.
+In this post I’ll share 14 tips that we use with our own children to help equip them to deal with peer pressure in a healthy way.
+If you find a tip here that you think is helpful, please share this article using the buttons above or the Pin below!

-We often minimise events when they happen to children, without even noticing it.
+It is interesting to notice that we often minimise events when they happen to children, without even noticing it.
 Because children are smaller we can see them as having a smaller emotional range and less capacity to be affected by life.
 We may also subconsciously see them as having plenty of time to ‘get over things’.
 I think it is for this reason that we like to create euphemisms for negative events that happen to children and hence we talk about ‘peer pressure’ instead of coercion, which is what it really is.

 In younger children peer pressure starts implicitly- often with toy trends where lots of kids start playing with the same thing, or when certain characters from a movie become popular.
 In these situations children will start to feel a desire to be the same as the others, and sometimes an obligation to be the same in order to fit in.
 Our brains naturally want to group things together, to find our tribe and to put things into neat categories, so this makes perfect sense.
 Being the same as others feels safe.